oracle-actions/setup-java/README.md

 ### `source` Download Site

-This `input` specifices from where the JDK build should be download from, it is set by detailt to `oracle.com`.
+This `input` specifices from where the JDK should be download from, it is set by default to `oracle.com`.

-The following source download sites are supported:
+The following source are supported:

-- [`oracle.com`](https://oracle.com) (default) for Oracle JDK 17 (NTFC) and later
+- [`oracle.com`](https://oracle.com) (default) for Oracle JDK 17 and later
-- [`java.net`](https://jdk.java.net) for the current OpenJDK GA (General Aavailability) build and for OpenJDK EA (Early-Access) builds (GPL v2 w/CPE), for example JDK 19-ea, Loom, Panama, or Valhalla
+- [`java.net`](https://jdk.java.net) for the current OpenJDK GA (General Availability) build and for OpenJDK EA (Early-Access) builds, for example JDK 19-ea, Loom, Panama, or Valhalla

 ### `feature` Java Release or Project Name